 As with Barcelona, you can also rent a car to get from Toulouse to Andorra.
 The drive is about the same time at 2:45.
 Private shuttle options also run from €150 per person, each way.

-Other Options for Flying to Andorra
+Other Options for Getting to Andorra by Air

 There are medium-sized airports in Carcassone and Girona that are slightly closer than the larger international options.
 Both have much more limited options for flights getting in and then transfers to get the rest of the way to Andorra.